Allow me to introduce myself.

 3. Is it an expensive hobby?

-It is as expensive as you allow it to be.
+However, other breeders also produce a lot of eggs and cocoons that you can buy or trade online.
 Some very commonly bred species are very easy and cheap.
-Like the Samia ricini (eri silkmoth) or Arctia caja (garden tiger moth) and many of the common native cabbage whites (Pieris sp.) are commonly offered at low prices and very easy to breed and don’t need a lot of equipment.
-Sometimes these species are even offered for free!
-And they can be easily reared and bred in plastic containers or net cages.
+Like the Samia ricini (eri silkmoth) or Arctia caja (garden tiger moth) and many of the common native cabbage whites (Pieris sp.) are commonly offered at low prices and are very easy to breed.
+Cocoons of some common and beautiful species (Actias luna, Saturnia pyri) can be found for only a few dollars per cocoon.